GitauHarrison/notes/web_development/personal_blog/6_flask_bootstrap.md

 {% endblock %}
 ```

-You need to do the same for all the other templates we had.
+You need to do the same for all the other templates.

 ### Rendering Bootstrap Forms
 Flask excells at rendering forms.
-If you recall, we had to create each field one by one and even add our own validation styles.
-Flask-Bootstrap comes with a macro that accepts Flak-WTF form object as an argument and renders it using Boostrap styles.
+If you recall, we had to create each field one by one and even added our own validation styles.
+Flask-Bootstrap comes with a macro that accepts Flask-WTF form object as an argument and renders it using Boostrap styles.

 app/templates/flask_webforms.html: Render Booststrap forms
 ```html